civl-verifier/civl-verifier.github.io/doc.md

 To allow for the same location invariant to be reused across different layers, the layer annotation on a location invariant can be a list of layers, e.g. `{:layer 1,3,5}`.
 The verification goal in the program above is to establish that all location invariants at layer 1 hold.

-CIVL checks that a location invariant at a yield is established by the thread when control arrives at the yield.
+Civl checks that a location invariant at a yield is established by the thread when control arrives at the yield.
-CIVL also checks that each location invariant is preserved by all yield-to-yield fragments in all procedures.
+Civl also checks that each location invariant is preserved by all yield-to-yield fragments in all procedures.
 Together, these checks guarantee that it is safe to assume the location invariant when the thread resumes execution after the yield statement.
 All specifications in the program above are verified.